davkal/NodeRequirer/README.md

 # NodeRequirer - A Sublime Text 3 plugin for requiring node modules
 #### [Sublime Text 3](http://www.sublimetext.com/3)

+*This fork uses bower.json instead of package.json*

 ## About
 This is a Sublime Text 3 plugin allowing you to easily require node modules without having to worry about relative paths.
-It parses your project to allow you to require any local module or dependency listed in your package.json.
+It parses your project to allow you to require any local module or dependency listed in your bower.json.
 In addition, it allows you to include node core modules.

 ## Usage